-If the report of misconduct covered by this policy also involves a report of misconduct prohibited by other College policies, the other misconduct will be investigated to the extent that they are related to the allegations of misconduct prohibited by this policy.
-The College will determine at its discretion whether other policy violations allegedly committed in circumstances related to alleged prohibited conduct will be investigated and resolved in an investigation performed under this policy, which the College reserves the right to do, or will be addressed through separate procedures.
+If a report of discrimination, sexual harassment, sexual misconduct, or retaliation covered by this policy also involves a report of misconduct prohibited by other College policies, the other misconduct will be investigated to the extent that they are related to the allegations of misconduct prohibited by this policy.
+The College will determine at its discretion whether other policy violations allegedly committed in circumstances related to alleged prohibited conduct under this policy will be investigated and resolved in the Title IX investigation, which the College reserves the right to do, or will be addressed through separate procedures.
 Allegations of all misconduct that will be subject to investigation and adjudication in the procedures outlined in this policy will be included in the Notice of Allegations and Investigation sent out to all parties.